KshiTiz59/CryptoVerse/README.md

 # CryptoApp
-A website where you can get the real time crypto currency price , rank  , total Supply and availability at any instant of time by searchig .
+A website where you can get the real time crypto currency price , rank  , total Supply and availability at any instant of time by searching .

 Technology used : ReactJs, Javascript.
 Api used : https://api.coinstats.app/public/v1/coins?skip=0